Best rates guaranteed

 Close to the most beautiful beaches

-The closest beaches to our establishment are in Bretignolles-sur-Mer (25km), Saint-Gilles-Croix-de-Vie (30km) and Les Sables-D'Olonne (35km).
+The closest beaches to our property are located in Bretignolles-sur-Mer (25km), Saint-Gilles-Croix-de-Vie (30km) and Les Sables-d'Olonne (35km).

 An excursion to the island of Yeu